Guiengola: Background

-The Zapotec civilization had its beginnings in the Oaxaca valley in the late 6th Century BC.
-The three branches of the valley were divided between 3 different sized societies, separated by 80 km2 "no-man’s-land" in the central valley.
+The Zapotec civilization had its beginnings in the Oaxaca valley in the late 6th century BC.
+The three branches of the valley were divided between 3 different sized societies, separated by 80 km2 "no-man's-land" in the central valley.
 Archaeological evidence from the period, such as burned temples and sacrificed captives, suggest that the 3 societies were in some sort of competition.

 The Oaxaca Valley, the cradle of Zapotec civilization, is a broad valley in the north-eastern part of state of Oaxaca located about 200 km south of Mexico City.
 Mountains surround the valley with The Sierra Madre Oriental in the north and the mountains of Tlacolula in the southeast.
-The area’s environment is well suited for agriculture, especially the cultivation of maize, making it a desirable place for settlers.
+The area's environment is well suited for agriculture, especially the cultivation of maize, making it a desirable place for settlers.
 The valley floor is mostly flat with large tracts of arable land.
-At the time of the emergence of Zapotec civilization, the valley soil had not suffered erosion, since the oak-pine forest surrounding the valley was intact.
+At the time of the emergence of Zapotec civilization, the valley soil had not suffered erosion, since the oak–pine forest surrounding the valley was intact.
 The temperate climate is ideal for maize cultivation, and it possible to harvest crops several times a year.
 Frost rarely occurs as it does at higher altitudes in the region.
 The high agricultural potential in The Valley of Oaxaca has certainly contributed to making this area become the locus of the first complex societies in the Valley of Oaxaca.

 Site investigations

-The first scientific investigation of Guiengola were made by Eduard Seler in 1892, other studies were made subsequently by Aureliano Estrada in 1896.
-Modern research was carried out in the 1970s by David Andrew Peterson, further excavations and investigation is still required.
+Archaeological research has provided clear evidence that Guiengola was a permanent settlement with much more complexity than is given in the ethnohistorical descriptions.

+Colonial documents only describe Guiengola as a fortress, but previous archaeological projects have revealed public, ceremonial, and residential areas.
+It is worth mentioning those carried out by Edward Seler, Peterson and MacDougall, and Fernandez Davila.
+These projects made valuable contributions to our understanding of the site, especially with the documentation of a ceremonial precinct composed of the two largest temples in the settlement; however, without access to modern remote-sensing tools, previous projects were unable to capture the full extension of the site.
+Guiengola is located in a hard-to-access plateau covered by subtropical dry broadleaf forest, making it logistically challenging to survey.
+In addition, the canopy makes it nearly impossible to identify architecture with aerial photographs.
+Investigations by Ramón Celis with airborne lidar scan and archaeological surveys between 2018 and 2023 showed that this settlement was a fortified city of 360 hectares and more than 1000 structures including a walled system of fortifications, an internal road network, and a hierarchically organized city.